Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Reyee RG-E5

 It’s a dual-band Wi-Fi 6 router that’s meant for houses with up to 3,000 square feet of space.
-Even though it doesn’t have many extra capabilities, it nevertheless managed to give some of the best 5GHz throughput ratings we’ve seen from a router that costs less than $200, and it was able to transmit a strong Wi-Fi 6 signal across our test home.
+Despite lacking many additional capabilities, it is able to produce the best 5GHz throughput we have seen in a router costing less than $200.
+It can also transmit a strong Wi-Fi 6 signal during the testing.

 A strong Wi-Fi that may be used with your AT&T Gateway routinely ranks among the finest.
 Every AT&T plan save the fastest one—5,000 Mbps—can be handled by this router.